ankit-gusain/GlobeHub/README.md

-# GlobeHub
+# GlobeHub 🌍

-GlobeHub is an interactive web app built with React 19 that offers detailed information about countries worldwide.
-It provides insights into geography, culture, economy, and more, making it easy and engaging for users to explore the world.
+An interactive web app built with **React 19** that provides detailed information about countries around the world, offering insights into geography, culture, economy, and more.

+## Features ✨
+- Explore countries' data: geography, culture, economy, population, and more
+- Interactive user interface built with React 19
+- Fast and responsive design
+- Search and filter countries easily